 The vials of the Moderna vaccine are a milestone in ending the pandemic.
 Initial supplies will be limited and given to groups at highest risk, such as health care workers and people in long-term care facilities, said Getaneh.
 The next priority groups will be essential workers with higher risk of exposure, adults with underlying health conditions and adults 65 years and older.
 Eventually there will be enough for everyone who wants a vaccination.
 She urged patience, as well as offered a reminder there will still be a need to wear a mask, maintain distancing and practice good hygiene for some time.

 In February 2020, ICHS was the first community health center in the nation to see a positive COVID-19 diagnosis.
 As a result, ICHS has helped set best practices guiding the response of the nation’s nearly 1,400 federally qualified health centers, which collectively serve 30 million people, most of them low income, immigrants and refugees.

 We each have a responsibility to ensure that those around us are protected and we help reduce COVID-19 transmission by being vaccinated.
-However, it’s important to remember that even after vaccination you must continue to wear a mask around others, stay at least 6 feet away, avoid crowds and wash your hands often.
-We must use every tool to prevent infection until enough people have immunity to the virus to prevent its spread.
 This is the only way we can halt the pandemic and ensure the health of our family members, friends and neighbors.